PhD Candidate in Economics

 JMIR mHeath and uHealth, 2020.

 I have been teaching classes for the Quantitative Methods I & II (introductory and advanced econometrics) courses for the MSc and MPhil in Economic and Social History in 2019/20, 2020/21 & 2021/22.
-A sample syllabus for both courses can be found here.
+A sample syllabus for the introductory course can be found here.
+A sample syllabus for the advanced course can be found here.
+Teaching evaluations for the most recent year can be found here.
+A sample of testimonials from the preceding years can be found here.

 In 2022/23 I will be teaching Quantitative Economics (undergraduate econometrics) classes.